Custom Pre- and Post-Processing#

 preProcess(ringBuffers, buffers, backend)

-Before each inference call.
-Use it to pull samples from the input ring buffers into the model’s input tensors.
+Before each inference call, on the audio worklet.
+Pull samples from the input ring buffers into the model’s input tensors.

 postProcess(buffers, ringBuffers, backend)

-After each inference call.
-Use it to push the model’s output tensors into the output ring buffers.
+After each inference call, on the audio worklet.
+Push the model’s output tensors into the output ring buffers.

 Inside an override you can read and write non-streamable tensor values with getInput / setInput / getOutput / setOutput (same semantics as the C++ class — see Usage Guide), and call into raw WASM exports through this.wasmInstance for ring-buffer manipulation.